AWS Storage Options – EBS & Instance Store

 - Amazon EBS using Provisioned IOPS (PIOPS)

-- SSD Instance (ephemeral) store (SSD Instance Storage provides 100,000 IOPS on some instance types, much faster than any network-attached storage)
+- SSD Instance (ephemeral) store (SSD Instance Storage provides hundreds of thousands of IOPS on some instance types, much faster than any network-attached storage)

 - AWS Storage Gateway